Bank credit, the current account and fiscal deficit

 To read more about these issues, look up the papers on the subject.

-Click here to load an Excel spreadsheet and go to the Current Account worksheet to view the data used.
+Click here to load an Excel spreadsheet and go to the Current Account worksheet to view the data used in the first chart above.